Skip to main content

 CustodyNon-custodial.
 PayRam (the company) never has access to or custody of merchant funds, eliminating third-party risk.

 SetupUI-based installation.
-A guided, graphical user interface (GUI) allows for setup in under 10 minutes on a minimal 4GB instance.
+A guided, graphical user interface (GUI) allows for setup in 5 minutes on a minimal 4GB instance.

 PermissionPermissionless onboarding.
 Requires no approvals, waiting, or centralized onboarding to get started.